dailyedit/spatgen/README.md

 # Spatgen: Pattern generator for spaCy

-Spatgen is a concise and readable DSL and parser which produces patterns for [spaCy](https://github.com/explosion/spaCy) which you can use in the [Matcher](https://spacy.io/api/matcher) class
+Spatgen is a concise and readable DSL and parser which produces patterns for [spaCy](https://github.com/explosion/spaCy) which you can use in the [Matcher](https://spacy.io/api/matcher) class.

+We think [Matcher](https://spacy.io/api/matcher) is fantastic but writing patterns can become tedious especially if there are several combinations with the same prefix or suffix and if the rules don't fall into any of the `OP` operations provided.
+This package simplifies the creation of large lists of patterns.

 ## Example